 Perfumes: It has a refreshing aroma and is extensively used in perfume-making.

-Respiratory problems: Cinnamon helps in relieving the symptoms of colds, influenza, sore throat and congestion.
+Respiratory problems: It helps in relieving the symptoms of colds, influenza, sore throat and congestion.

 Menstruation: Cinnamon is effective in providing relief from menstrual discomfort and cramping.

-Birth control: Cinnamon also helps in natural birth control.
-Regular consumption of cinnamon after child birth delays menstruation and thus helps to avoid conception.
+Birth control: It also helps in natural birth control.
+Regular consumption of the spice after child birth delays menstruation and thus helps to avoid conception.

 Cinnamon is diuretic in nature and helps in the secretion and discharge of urine.
 It is also commonly used as an aphrodisiac and is believed to arouse sexual desire in men and women.